Compare & Save on Conveyancing Solicitors

 The is common across the country but in Scotland, however, this stage does not exist as a contract is legally binding once an offer has been agreed upon by both parties.

-As a prospective buyer, you are able to enquire about a property if it’s either Under Offer or Sold STC and can legally make a counter-offer.
+As a prospective buyer, you’re able to inquire about a property if it’s either Under Offer or Sold STC and can legally make a counter-offer.
+No paperwork has been completed and so you’re legally able to intervene with another offer.

 There is no set time for how long it will take for a property to move from being sold ‘Subject to Contract’ to legally binding.
 There may be a date verbally agreed upon by the buyer and seller but the length varies.
-On average it can take anywhere between 2-3 months until contracts are exchanged.
-It is during this period that the buyer may want to consider arranging their mortgage and finding a reliable surveyor to inspect the property.
+On average, it can take anywhere between 2-3 months until contracts are exchanged.
+It's during this period that the buyer may want to consider arranging their mortgage and finding a reliable surveyor to inspect the property.

 Once a property is Sold STC, work begins to transfer ownership.
-This is where conveyancers or conveyancing solicitors are needed to begin the process and eventually exchange contracts.
-It is a lengthy period crammed with paperwork.
+This is where verified conveyancers or conveyancing solicitors are needed to begin the process and exchange contracts.
+It's a lengthy period crammed with paperwork.
 As a buyer you will want to begin arranging your mortgage, find licensed surveyors to conduct searches and negotiate contracts with the seller.

-It is important to remember that even though the seller is not yet legally committed to the sale, neither are you.
-It is important to use reliable surveyors to ensure the property is right for you, you should also compare surveyors to get the best deal.
+It's important to remember that even though the seller is not yet legally committed to the sale, neither are you.
+It's important to use reliable surveyors to ensure the property is right for you, you should also compare surveyors to get the best deal.
 Take this uncertain time to ensure that you are fully informed on the property and are happy to proceed.

 Sold STC would mean that the seller has accepted the offer provided.
 The estate agents will update the property listing and a ‘Sold’ or ‘Sold STC’ sign will be erected on the property.
 This is where the legal process begins and ownership is transferred.

-There are moral debates surrounding this as it is considered as ‘gazumping’ and deemed unfair as an agreement has been accepted.
+There are moral debates surrounding this topic as providing the seller with counter-offer is considered as ‘gazumping’ and deemed unfair as an agreement has been accepted.
 However, legally it is possible and some sellers will welcome higher offers.

 Gazumping is when a potential buyer succeeds in acquiring a property even though the seller previously accepted an offer before this.
-It is widely considered as ‘unfair’ but it is not illegal.
-Gazumping is possible during the Sold STC stage as it is an uncertain time where another prospective buyer may sway the seller with a higher offer.
+It's widely considered as ‘unfair’ but it's not illegal.
+Gazumping is possible during the Sold STC stage as it's an uncertain time where another prospective buyer may sway the seller with a higher offer.
 As no contracts have been signed or exchanged, this is completely legal.